sumeet-bansal/lighthouse/README.md

 	+ [Useful Maven Commands](#useful-maven-commands)
 + [Developers](#developers)

-## Functionality (as of v1.3.0)
+## Functionality (as of v1.4.0)
-Lighthouse standardizes and parses various server configuration files (e.g. .properties, .config, .yaml) from development environments and caches everything in a MongoDB database.
+Lighthouse standardizes and parses various server configuration files (e.g. .properties, .config, .yaml) from development environments and caches everything in a SQLite database.
 The database cache can then be queried for files that can be directly compared for configuration differences via the command line.
 Lighthouse has
 + flexible queries that allow for comparisons between different directories
 + comparisons within the same directory (e.g. all nodes within a single fabric against each other)
 + exclusions for specific files and directories (e.g. system information files or irrelevant nodes)